onqtam/headjack/docs/why/2_SYSTEM.md

 > "It is not stretching the truth to say that effectively all of our social institutions are a bad combination of corrupt and obsolete.
 Our education system.
 Our healthcare system.
 Our food production systems.
 Our banking and finance systems.
 Our journalism and science systems.
 Our political systems." - [Defund (and redesign) everything, by Jordan Hall](https://medium.com/deep-code/defund-and-redesign-everything-d1b9d674a45d#:~:text=It%20is%20not%20stretching%20the%20truth%20to%20say%20that%20effectively%20all%20of%20our%20social%20institutions%20are%20a%20bad%20combination%20of%20corrupt%20and%20obsolete.%20Our%20education%20system.%20Our%20healthcare%20system.%20Our%20food%20production%20systems.%20Our%20banking%20and%20finance%20systems.%20Our%20journalism%20and%20science%20systems.%20Our%20political%20systems.)

+> "At this point, it is increasingly evident that every single one of our social institutions are in what I call the “rococo stage” or the “root bound” stage: they are complex, heavy, ineffective, poorly designed and essentially impossible to change for the better.
+Education, healthcare, policing, legislative and regulatory decision making, wealth distribution, monetary system, etc, etc. You name it." - [Situational Assessment 2015, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2015-91222a66c834#:~:text=At%20this%20point%2C%20it,etc.%20You%20name%20it.)

+> "A huge amount of our social energy is tied up in these increasingly destructive institutions. e.g., Consider how much human capital is being wasted in our education system; or how our food/health systems destroy both food and health while simultaneously generating massive negative ecological impact." - [Situational Assessment 2015, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2015-91222a66c834#:~:text=A%20huge%20amount%20of%20our%20social%20energy%20is%20tied%20up%20in%20these%20increasingly%20destructive%20institutions.%20e.g.%2C%20Consider%20how%20much%20human%20capital%20is%20being%20wasted%20in%20our%20education%20system%3B%20or%20how%20our%20food/health%20systems%20destroy%20both%20food%20and%20health%20while%20simultaneously%20generating%20massive%20negative%20ecological%20impact.)

+> "The “cognitive monopoly” on ideas held by the old civilization toolkit inhibits the discovery and implementation of actually good ideas at the individual, group and social levels." - [Situational Assessment 2015, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2015-91222a66c834#:~:text=The%20%E2%80%9Ccognitive%20monopoly%E2%80%9D%20on%20ideas%20held%20by%20the%20old%20civilization%20toolkit%20inhibits%20the%20discovery%20and%20implementation%20of%20actually%20good%20ideas%20at%20the%20individual%2C%20group%20and%20social%20levels.)

+> "Its one thing to face major problems.
+Its another thing when the tools, techniques and models that you’ve learned to solve problems with are themselves the problem.
+When you feel bad but also feel powerless to help yourself..." - [Situational Assessment 2015, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2015-91222a66c834#:~:text=Its%20one%20thing%20to%20face%20major%20problems.%20Its%20another%20thing%20when%20the%20tools%2C%20techniques%20and%20models%20that%20you%E2%80%99ve%20learned%20to%20solve%20problems%20with%20are%20themselves%20the%20problem.%20When%20you%20feel%20bad%20but%20also%20feel%20powerless%20to%20help%20yourself%20.%20.%20.)

 > "Anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that 'my ignorance is just as good as your knowledge.'" - [Isaac Asimov](https://www.goodreads.com/quotes/84250-anti-intellectualism-has-been-a-constant-thread-winding-its-way-through)

 > "Politicians should wear sponsor jackets like Nascar drivers, then we know who owns them." - [Robin Williams](https://quotepark.com/quotes/2092802-robin-williams-politicians-should-wear-sponsor-jackets-like-nasca/)